Introduction: A Lesson from Grandpa’s Boxes

 Here’s what I believe:

-- You should get rid of the vast majority of clothes you never wear.
+- You should get rid of most of the clothes you never wear.
 Right now.

 - If you don’t declutter today, you won’t declutter tomorrow.
-Today’s excuses follow us into the future.
+Excuses have a way of following us into the future.

 I also believe your situation is unique and not every idea will work for you.
 No one doling out advice on the Internet can tell you precisely what you should do.